 Data and analytics can make up a very daunting environment.
 But embedding analytical tools inside the applications you’re using makes everything much less stressful.
 It puts people at ease and makes them more confident when it comes to deriving insights from data.
 When you already know how to use a certain software and you can just put other tools in there that can help you do your job better, it makes for a much better user experience.

-Thanks to embedded BI, you can improve your application’s reporting and give your customers better insights into the data you have collected for them.
-It is possible to white label or brand the embedded analytics with your logo/colours or your customer’s logo/colours, for an enhanced user experience.
+Thanks to embedded business intelligence, you can improve your application’s reporting and give your customers better insights into the data you have collected for them.
+It is possible to white label or brand it with your logo/colours or your customer’s logo/colours, for an enhanced user experience.